 The GPU uses these values to determine how much of a texture’s detail is visible to the camera.
-A greater distance and a more extreme angle between the current pixel and its neighbors means that the GPU picks a lower resolution mip; a shorter distance and less extreme angle means that the GPU picks a mip with a higher resolution.
+A greater distance and a more extreme angle between the current pixel and its neighbors means that the GPU should pick a lower resolution mip; a shorter distance and less extreme angle means that the GPU should pick a mip with a higher resolution.

-A setting called mip bias can do two things while sampling, based on the sampler settings:
+A setting called mip bias can do two things during sampling, depending on your sampler settings:

 The GPU has a global mip bias that it applies to its mip selection by default.
 Textures can have their own mip bias, which Unity adds or subtracts from the global mip bias.
-You can also specify your own mip bias for an individual texture sampling operation in a shader.
+You can also specify your own mip bias for an individual texture sampling operation in your shaders.

 To set the mip bias for an individual texture, see Texture.mipMapBias.
 To set a mip bias for a texture sampling operation in a hand-coded shader, use HLSL functions such as tex2dbias.
 To set a mip bias for a texture sampling operation in Shader Graph, see Sample texture 2D Array node or Sample texture 2D node.

-You can control the way that Unity loads mipmaps at runtime with Mipmap Streaming.
+You can control the way that Unity loads mipmaps at runtime using Mipmap Streaming.